 Proposal 3: The transport-layer aspects of the involved protocols should be defined by CT1 (i.e. how the SCA information containers are carried from the AS to the UE) and CT3 (i.e. how the SCA information containers are carried from the AF to the NEF).

-Proposal 4: Discuss which CT WG would be best suited for specification of the Satellite coverage availability information format as part of Rel-18.
+Proposal 4: Send an LS to CT plenary asking them to designate the CT WG that would be best suited for specification of the Satellite coverage availability information format as part of Rel-18.